Lakeeran

 Lakeeran is a 2016 Punjabi film produced by Wonderland Amusement Parks Pvt.
 Ltd. It stars Harman Virk and Yuvika Chaudhary in lead roles with Gurinder Rai, Shivendra Mahal, B.N.
 Sharma and Nirmal Rishi in pivotal roles.

-Remake of Hindi film Tum bin

 Plot

 The film revolves around a man who accidentally kills another man in Greece in a car accident.
 He comes to India where he falls in love with a widow, whose husband had met the same fate.